 - FPD will provide an estimated project time line and cost to the PS.
 In the event that timely information on a project cannot be provided, FPD will provide the PS/PL with alternatives for obtaining this information.

 - Projects will follow a general process flow as mapped, with allowances for some variation dependent upon specific project requirements.

-- For all projects greater than $500,000, a copy of the Project Initiation Form will be presented to the Faculty President's office upon execution to ensure that faculty are engaged early and proactively in major capital projects.
+- For all projects greater than $500,000 or any project that directly impacts natural areas, a copy of the Project Initiation Form will be presented to the Faculty President's office upon execution to ensure that faculty are engaged early and proactively in major capital projects.

 - The University Building and Grounds Committee will be updated at regularly scheduled meetings regarding each capital project's status by a representative of FPD.

 Wright State University has adopted uniform design standards to maintain consistency and aid stakeholders with respect to capital improvements.
 The design standards document can be accessed at the FPD website.
+There shall be a standing committee that will meet at least biannually to review and modify the Standards.
 Exceptions to established standards must be requested by the PS from the Provost.